codematch-llm/benchmark/README.md

 ## Introduction

-The **benchmark component** of this project is designed to evaluate and identify the best-performing large language model (LLM) for the task of detecting code clones.
-This benchmark simulates the core functionalities of the final system on a larger scale by:
+The benchmark component is critical for evaluating LLMs on their ability to detect code clones.
+It replicates the system's key functionalities at scale, ensuring that each model is rigorously tested.
+The benchmark process involves:

-- Generating embeddings for code snippets using various LLMs.
+- Generating embeddings for code snippets.
-- Performing two evaluation methods to assess similarity and retrieval effectiveness.
+- Running two evaluation methods to measure similarity and retrieval accuracy.
-- Producing evaluation CSVs that provide metrics to help determine the best-performing LLM through manual analysis.
+    1. **Direct Clone Comparison Test**: Measuring similarity between pairs of code snippets.
+    2. **Global Clone Search**: Identifying the closest original code snippets from a database for given clones.
+- Producing metrics and results in structured CSVs to analyze model performance.

+By focusing on these elements, the benchmark helps determine the best model to integrate into the CodeMatch system.

 ---